WELCOME TO

 introductions, each having a striking garden presence and excellent genetic

 potential.
-Both these parents of DRAGON SHIP are responsible for a large
+Both these parents of DRAGON SHIP are responsible for a large number of seedlings currently under evaluation

-to the fact that DRAGON SHIP opens and spreads with a flat chartreuse
+DRAGON SHIP opens and spreads with a flat chartreuse throat, it always

-throat, it always stands out readily in any garden setting, and
+stands out readily in any garden setting, and being on the taller order

-being on the taller order helps as well.
+helps as well.

 Nice 3-way branching produces from 18 to 24 buds once